Luum’s AI-based Lash Robot can delicately extend eyelashes for customers in beauty salons

 Luum has created an AI-based Lash Robot that can delicately extend eyelashes for customers in beauty salons.

 I’ll let you absorb that for a minute.
-Luum CEO Philippe Sanchez said in an interview with VentureBeat that the lash extension procedure is ideal for robotics because it’s a tedious job for humans, who often have to bend over while administering adding extensions to each individual lash, which takes a lot of dexterity and concentration for two or three hours.
+Luum CEO Philippe Sanchez said in an interview with VentureBeat that the lash extension procedure is ideal for robotics because it’s a tedious job for humans, who often have to bend over while adding extensions to each individual lash, which takes a lot of dexterity and concentration over two or three hours.

-The Luum robot can do the same procedure — where it grabs someone’s eyelashes and adds an extension to it — in under 20 minutes.
+The Luum robot can do the same procedure — where it grabs someone’s eyelash and adds an extension to it — in under 20 minutes.

 “This is a treatment that is semi-permanent that women do once,” Sanchez said.
 “It takes about two hours to three hours to be applied by a lash expert.
 And you look very natural and beautiful.
 And the advantage for a woman is that you do that once.
 And the whole treatment lasts for about a month or so.”